jsharf/plasticity/README.md

 Then, place clutil/ and this repo within the same parent directory and create a Bazel WORKSPACE file in the parent directory.

-Then, you should be able to run baze path/to/nnet:nnet_test to verify that unit tests pass.
+Then, you should be able to run `bazel run path/to/nnet:nnet_test` to verify that unit tests pass.